brevzin/brevzin.github.io/_posts/2020-06-27-split-view.md

 The main problem we have to solve is how our iterators are going to work.
 We have one requirement that we have to keep in mind: `operator*()` has to be `const` (this comes from [`indirectly_readable`](http://eel.is/c++draft/iterator.concept.readable)).
 And `const` should really mean thread-safe, so we don't really want to have dereferencing itself look for the delimiter and stash the result into a `mutable iterator`.
 But we also don't want `operator*()` to search every time - so we need to have already found the end at that point.

 But when do we find the end?
 We can't only do it in `operator++()`, because then we won't have a a value for the first one.
 So we need to have done it up front.
 But if we do it in `begin()` (i.e. by searching for the delimiter and then constructing our `split_view::iterator` from both the initial iterator and the first delimiter), then we run afoul of a different requirement: [`begin()` must be amortized constant time](http://eel.is/c++draft/ranges#range.range-3).
-The only way to really achieve _that_ is to cache the result of `begin` (though this seemingly runs afoul of the non-modifying rule, but I don't know how to square that).
+The only way to really achieve _that_ is to cache the result of `begin` (non-modifying here refers to the platonic notion of the value of the range, not literally bitwise non-modifying).
 Doing that kind of caching requires modification, which means that `begin()` can't be `const`.

 So that's the plan here - we're going to cache the result of `begin()`, and not support const-iteration.